Anil Mehta

-Anil Mehta is an Indian cinematographer, film director and writer who predominantly works in Hindi cinema.
+Anil Mehta ISC is an Indian cinematographer, film director and writer who predominantly works in Hindi cinema.
 He is one of the founding members of Indian Society of Cinematographers (ISC).

 Early life and education

 Anil studied cinematography at the Film and Television Institute of India, Pune in 1986.

 Career

-Anil initially worked with Ketan Mehta on Holi (1984) and Mirch Masala (1987) while he was a student and went on to assist Barun Mukherjee on television commercials.
+Anil initially assisted director Ketan Mehta and cinematographer Jehangir Choudhary on Holi (1984) and Mirch Masala (1987), while he was a student and went on to assist Barun Mukherjee on television commercials.

-He debuted as a cinematographer on a short Indo-German drama film, The Cloud Door (1984).
+He debuted as a cinematographer on a short Indo-German drama film, The Cloud Door (1994).
 His first full-length film was Khamoshi: The Musical (1996), which was also Sanjay Leela Bhansali's directorial debut.

 In 1999, he won the National Film Award for Best Cinematography for his work in Hum Dil De Chuke Sanam (1999) and later worked in Lagaan (2001), which was one of the most expensive Indian films at that time.